Nourish - What’s in Season: Irish Winter Foods

-Jerusalem artichoke is a bumpy, fleshy, root vegetable that belongs to the sunflower family of plants and is native to eastern North America.
+Jerusalem artichoke is a bumpy, fleshy, root vegetable that belongs to the sunflower family of plants.
+It is native to eastern North America.

 One big talking point about Jersulesm artichokes is their inulin content.
-Jerusalem artichokes contain lots of inulin, a type of prebiotic fibre that has been shown to stimulate the growth of bifidobacteria in the gut.
+Jerusalem artichokes contain lots of inulin, a type of prebiotic fibre.
+This fibre has been shown to stimulate the growth of bifidobacteria in the gut.

 Jerusalem artichokes can be eaten raw or cooked, and they make a nice, health-boosting addition to soups and salads alike.

 - Jerusalem Artichoke Soup – Krumpli